 - Housing Agreements must be signed and returned to the Housing Unit as requested.

-Once housing is assigned for your placement, you will receive (1) a Letter of Confirmation for your housing, (2) the Apartment/House Information and (3) provided with a set(s) of keys for your housing if applicable.
+Once housing is assigned for your placement, you will receive (1) a Letter of Confirmation for your housing, (2) the Apartment/House Information and (3) provided with information on how to access a set(s) of keys for your housing within the community (refer to your confirmation email).
 It is important to read this information carefully, as rules and regulations apply differently depending on the unit in question.

 Resident Coordinated Housing (Option Two)

-Where Residents require housing outside of their home base exceeding two or more rotations in an academic year, they may choose to arrange their own housing and have NOSM University subsidize housing costs up to a maximum of $1,100 per occupancy month.
+Where Residents require housing outside of their home base exceeding two or more rotations in an academic year, they may choose to arrange their own housing with a reimbursement of a maximum of $1,100.00 per four-week block (for housing within the NOSM U catchment area) and/or a maximum of $2,500.00 per four-week block (for housing within Ottawa and Toronto based areas).
 When a resident chooses to coordinate their own housing, this choice will remain in effect for the entire duration of their residency (they will not be able to switch to NOSM University supplied housing).
 Residents must advise their Program Coordinator if they wish to switch to “Option Two” housing.